Tomasz Kacprzak

 • My papers on Google Scholar

-I am a Senior Scientist at ETH Zurich and a Senior Data Scientist at the Swiss Data Science Center at the Paul Scherrer Institute.
+I am a Humboldt Experienced Research Fellow at the University Observatory Munich, Faculty of Physics at the Ludwig-Maximilians-University.
+Previously, I was a Senior Data Scientist at the Swiss Data Science Center at the Paul Scherrer Institute and a Senior Scientist at ETH Zurich.
 I obtained my PhD in Physics and Astronomy from the University College London, as well as previously a MSc in Machine Learning from the same university.
-My focus is applications of novel machine learning and high-performance computing to solve outstanding problems in physics, cosmology, and climate science.

 Recent papers